 So I’ve assigned myself to the very “difficult” research of eating my way through many, many grocery stores, in an attempt to find the most delicious banana muffins for her.
 Preferably vegan banana oat muffins, for the health factor, of course.

 After years of doing this, and now with both of us being at ages where we’re not quite the spring chickens we used to be, it has come to my attention that… well, we gotta eat better (yep, big astounding epiphany here)!
 No more grocery store bakeries (except on rare occasions); and way more homemade goodies.

-These babies are the kind of breakfast delight that’ll stop you, your mom and all the neighborhood folk from ever having to peruse the grocery store bakery cases ever again.
+These vegan oat muffins are the kind of breakfast delight that’ll stop you, your mom and all the neighborhood folk from ever having to peruse the grocery store bakery cases ever again.
 Okay, I exaggerate.
-But it’ll give you that guilt-free, comforting, and delicious banana muffin decadence you’ve been craving.
+But these oat flour banana muffins give you that guilt-free, comforting, and delicious banana muffin decadence you’ve been craving.
 And just in case you feel more like loaf-shaped banana goodness, try this amazing gluten free banana bread from my sweet friend Sharon at What the Fork!

 These Gluten Free Banana Oat Muffins are: